vinnydiehl/lights-out/README.md

 Lights out is a simple puzzle game.
 You are given a 5x5 grid of tiles; some are lit up, some aren't.
-Clicking a tile will toggle that tile and the four adjacent to it.
+Clicking a tile will toggle that tile and the four immediately adjacent to it.
 Your goal is to turn off all of the lights.

 ## Instructions